-ls -d \$PWD/RAW-Texans/\.TRD > raw list
+ls -d \$PWD/RAW-Texans/.TRD > raw list

-This command will create a text file called raw\list in your main project directory.
+This command will create a text file called raw_list in your main project directory.
 Open this file and make sure that only the TRD files are listed.
 If you have multiple types of instrumentation (ie., Texans and RT130s), add the paths to the raw data for each additional instrumentation type to this list as needed.

-If you have 1C or 3C nodes, additional steps are required to load your data.
+If you have 1- or 3-channel Fairfield nodes, additional steps are required to load your data.
 Please read the "Preparing to load node data with pforma" section.
 If you do not have any node data, skip to the "Loading data with pforma" section.